yahoon/helm-demo/README.md

 # Github pages for helm-demo chart

-use as the repo of `helm-demo' chart via HTTP
+serve the repo of `helm-demo' chart via HTTP